AnDiChallenge/andi_datasets/Readme.md

 ### Properties of diffusion models

-Each of the models available in the AnDi class are created by a function which has the properties introduced below (please follow this same structure, also if you want to contribute additional diffusion models).
+Each of the models available in the `andi` package are created by a function which has the properties introduced below (please follow this same structure, also if you want to contribute additional diffusion models).

 - **Keyboard inputs** (i.e. compulsory inputs, the functions may have as many optional inputs as you want):
     - `T`: the length of the trajectory.